FIWARE-Ops/docs.TourGuide/docs/processing/kurento/whats-the-architecture-of-a-kurento-enabled-application.md

 Clients.
 Kurento offers two clients out of the box for Java and JavaScript.
 If you have another favourite language, you can still use Kurento using directly the Kurento Protocol.
-This protocol allows to control Kurento Media Server and it is based on Internet standards such as WebSocket and JSON-RPC.
+This protocol allows to control Kurento Media Server and it is based on internet standards such as WebSocket and JSON-RPC.
 The picture below shows how to use Kurento Clients in three scenarios:

 -   Using the Kurento JavaScript Client directly in a compliant WebRTC browser